Mid-America Intercollegiate Athletics Association: 1990s and 2000s

-2010–present
+2010s

 Lincoln rejoined the conference in 2010 and in that same year, the MIAA CEO Council voted to extend invitations to the University of Central Oklahoma and Northeastern State University to become members of the league beginning in 2012–13, as well as Lindenwood University and the University of Nebraska at Kearney.
 In 2012, the schools started to only play each other in football and play no non-conference games.
 At first, the teams that were closest geographically played each other every year and would rotate through the other conference members in other years.
 The move to expand the league was spurred at least in part after Northwest Missouri during its national championship game run had problems finding non-conference teams that would play it resulting in 2010 with it having 10-game rather than 11-game schedule.
 In 2011, Nebraska–Omaha joined the Summit League and moved to Division I after the 2010–11 season.

 As Nebraska–Omaha departed in 2011, the membership of the MIAA downsized to 11.
 Central Oklahoma, Northeastern State, Nebraska–Kearney, and Lindenwood all joined in 2012–13, pushing the membership to 15.
 The league returned to 14 institutions when Truman left in 2013 to join the Great Lakes Valley Conference (GLVC).

 Southwest Baptist rejoined the MIAA in football for the 2013 football season, which meant that the schools would then play an 11-game conference football schedule with no non-conference games.
 In 2014, Southwest Baptist and Lincoln joined the GLVC for football only.
 This puts it so that all of the football schools in the MIAA can play each other now, instead of rotating.

 On February 8, 2018, Newman University announced that it had accepted an invitation to join the league as an associate member in all 14 sports it sponsors beginning with the 2019–20 athletic season.
 On May 31, 2018, the MIAA announced that Southwest Baptist would be withdrawing its membership from the MIAA to join the Great Lakes Valley Conference full-time, effective August 1, 2019.
-Lindenwood followed Southwest Baptist on October 4, 2018 announcing they would be joining the GLVC as well, effective July 1, 2019.
+Lindenwood followed Southwest Baptist on October 4, 2018, announcing they would be joining the GLVC as well, effective July 1, 2019.
 On October 18, 2018 Rogers State University in Claremore, Oklahoma announced that it would be joining the league as an associate member, aborting a move to the Lone Star Conference.
 They became full members on July 1, 2022.

 After more than 25 years at its current office at 17th and Main Streets, The MIAA announced that it was moving its offices to the newly renovated Hy-Vee Arena, which is formerly known as Kemper Arena.

-MIAA and GAC announced a partnership in June 2018 to combine their men’s tennis and men’s soccer leagues in both sports from 2019–20 academic year.
+MIAA and GAC announced a partnership in June 2018 to combine their men's tennis and men's soccer leagues in both sports for the 2019–20 academic year.
 Under the agreement, the MIAA will organize the tennis league and the GAC will organize the soccer.